MacBook Air (Apple silicon): Technical specifications

-M2 (2022)
+M2 and later (2022–present)

 On June 6, 2022, at WWDC 2022, Apple announced an updated MacBook Air based on the M2 system on a chip.
-It incorporates several design elements from the M1 Pro and M1 Max MacBook Pro models, such as a flat, slab-shaped design, full-sized function keys, and a Liquid Retina 60 Hz display with rounded corners and a notch for a 1080p webcam.
+It incorporates several design elements from the M1 Pro and M1 Max MacBook Pro models, such as a flat, slab-shaped design, full-sized function keys, and a Liquid Retina display with rounded corners and a notch for a 1080p webcam.
 It includes two combination Thunderbolt 3 / USB 4 ports and adds MagSafe charging.
+Along with retaining the Space Gray and Silver color options, the Gold color option has been discontinued and replaced by Starlight (a color mixture between natural silver and champagne gold) in addition to a new Midnight color option (a color mixture between dark blue and dark gray).